-The first municipal bank model is focused on lending and reinvestment in areas that are underserved by the traditional banking industry.
+Model One, the first municipal bank model, is focused on lending and reinvestment in areas that are underserved by the traditional banking industry.
 After significant deliberation and prioritization, the Task Force chose to focus on affordable housing and small business lending as top community goals for the reinvestment model.
-A reinvestment-focused lender can promote outcomes and community goals identified by the Task Force, Board of Supervisors or bank leadership and management.
 Model One is not designed to perform the City's cash management and commercial banking functions.
-This model would not require a bank charter or deposit insurance, because the bank would not accept deposits or serve as the City's banker, but it would need similar capitalization
+This model would not require a bank charter or deposit insurance, because the bank would not accept deposits or serve as the City's banker, but it would need similar capitalization to a traditional bank.

 With \$1 billion in loans, the municipal bank will be able to bring \$1 billion in investment to bear, making 170 affordable housing loans, 60 wholesale small business loans (which will result in numerous small business loans), and 700 direct small business loans.
 The City currently invests \$400 million per year in affordable housing.
-At \$1 billion in loans, the municipal bank would add another \$850 million in lending that would revolve on average in three-to-five years, adding another \$170 to \$280 million to the \$400 million in investment for affordable housing per year.
-For small business lending, the bank would add \$125 million in wholesale loans and \$25 million for 714 in direct loans compared to the about 50 loans for a total of \$50 million currently issued by the City's for the Small Business Revolving Loan Fund and Emerging Business Loan Fund.
+At \$1 billion in loans, the municipal bank would add another \$850 million in lending that would revolve on average every threeto-five years, resulting in an additional \$200 million investment in affordable housing per year.
+For small business lending, the bank would add \$125 million in wholesale loans and \$25 million for 700 in direct loans compared to the approximately 50 loans for a total of \$50 million currently issued by the City's Small Business Revolving Loan Fund and Emerging Business Loan Fund.